d9d6ka/dicepass/README.md

 It was written just to feed my paranoia and to practice in Python scripting :)

-You should use [passphraseme](https://github.com/micahflee/passphraseme) by @micahflee or any other similar tool for everyday basis.
+You should use [passphraseme](https://github.com/micahflee/passphraseme) by @micahflee or any other similar tool on everyday basis.

 ## Dependencies